 When: Wednesday 19 – Saturday 29 May 2021

-Where: Adelaide Festival Centre, King William St, Adelaide (and some other venues to be announced)
+Where: Adelaide Festival Centre, King William St, Adelaide and various locations around Adelaide

 At Play & Go Adelaide we make every effort to provide accurate information to the best of our knowledge at the time of publication.
 We recommend confirming times, dates and details directly before making any plans as details may be subject to change.

 Want to get all the latest events and activities straight to your inbox?

 Subscribe to our weekly email newsletter below to keep up to date with our latest posts and find out all the best events & activities for Adelaide families.
 Newsletters are only sent once a week, and you may sometimes get a special offer exclusively for our subscribers only!